ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-setup.md

 source env/bin/activate
 ```

-Your command line prompt has `(env)` in front of it indicating you are in the Python virtual environment.
+Your command-line prompt has `(env)` in front of it indicating you are in the Python virtual environment.

 Update Pip and install Python packages: